The following shall apply to any communication conveying information about a lawyer, a lawyer’s services or a law firm’s services:

 (C) Certification by Other State Bars.
-A lawyer certified by another state bar may inform the public and other lawyers of the lawyer’s certified area(s) of legal practice and may state in communications to the public that the lawyer is “certified,” “board certified,” an “expert in (area of certification)” or a “specialist in (area of certification)”if:
+A lawyer certified by another state bar may inform the public and other lawyers of the lawyer’s certified area(s) of legal practice and may state in communications to the public that the lawyer is “certified,” or “board certified in (area of certification)” if:

 (i) the state bar program grants certification on the basis of standards reasonably comparable to the standards of the Plan of Legal Specialization, as determined by the Louisiana Board of Legal Specialization; and,

 (ii) the lawyer includes the name of the state bar in all communications pertaining to such certification.

 (6) Disclosure of Liability For Expenses Other Than Fees.
 Every advertisement and unsolicited written communication that contains information about the lawyer’s fee, including those that indicate no fee will be charged in the absence of a recovery, shall disclose whether the client will be liable for any costs and/or expenses in addition to the fee.